"Nitwit! Blubber! Oddment! Tweak!"

 The Sorting Hat is the first of several key magical items we will encounter that serves as a tool for revealing character.
 But as we and Harry will learn only at the end of the next book, the most important aspect of the Sorting Hat is not what it says about a student itself, but how that student chooses to react to the Sorting.

 We meet many, though not all, of the Hogwarts students in Harry's year in this chapter.

 A tall, black-haired witch in emerald-green robes stood there.
 She had a very stern face and Harry's first thought was that this was not someone to cross.

 Harry is introduced to McGongall, and his first impression is very accurate.
 She is definitely NOT someone to cross.
 She will hand out punishments without hesitation when warranted, even to her own house.
 However, when Umbridge tried to bully her, she was utterly disdainful.
 McGonagall is Dumbledore's second in command at Hogwarts; she fills in for him when he's away and becomes temporary head when he is removed from his position in book two and five, and when he dies at the end of book six.

 You will have classes with the rest of your house, sleep in your house dormitory, and spend free time in your house common room.

 In the films, we see the students studying together in the Great Hall.
 This allows for the drama of interaction between houses during these times, but it is definitely not canon.
 The dormitories for Gryffindor house are located in one of the towers of the castle.
-Harry's year ends up on the top floor of that tower.
+The dormitory room for Harry's year ends up being on the top floor of that tower.

 he'd somehow turned his teacher's wig blue.